user3141592/screen-generator/README.md

 # OPTIONS

--c <COMMAND CHAIN>            Specify window command from a set of commands <COMMAND CHAIN> separated by commas (e.g "bash;watch ls;watch lsblk") or by a newlines.
+-c COMMAND CHAIN            Specify window command from a set of commands COMMAND CHAIN separated by commas (e.g "bash;watch ls;watch lsblk") or by a newlines.

--x <X>                        Specify the number of lines.
+-x X                        Specify the number of lines.
 This will overwrite the value guessed if command chain is given.

--y <Y>                        Specify the number of columns.
+-y Y                        Specify the number of columns.
 This will overwrite the value guessed if command chain is given.

--d <DESTINATION PATH>         Specify the destination of the generated configuration file (/tmp/.screenrc-<X>x<Y>-<ADJUSTED COMMAND CHAIN STRING> if not mentioned )
+-d DESTINATION PATH         Specify the destination of the generated configuration file (/tmp/.screenrc-XxY-ADJUSTED COMMAND CHAIN STRING if not mentioned )

 -n                            Prevent from executing screen.
-It only generate screen configuration file ( given by <DESTINATION PATH> or /tmp/.screenrc-<X>x<Y> )
+It only generate screen configuration file ( given by DESTINATION PATH or /tmp/.screenrc-XxY )

--o <OPTION CHAIN>             Add lines to the screen configuration file. <OPTION CHAIN> is a chain in the format "<OPTION_1>;...;<OPTION_N>".
+-o OPTION CHAIN             Add lines to the screen configuration file.
+OPTION CHAIN is a chain in the format "OPTION_1;...;OPTION_N".

 -t                            Print the newly generated screen configuration file on terminal and prevent screen from running.